donteaford/Zero-Hour-Operation-Musk/README.md

 ## 🎵 Credits

-Created as a cyberpunk-themed hacking simulation game, combining retro aesthetics with modern gameplay mechanics by video game creator and programmer: Pernicious AKA Don Teaford.
+Created as a cyberpunk-themed hacking simulation game, combining retro aesthetics with modern gameplay mechanics by video game creator and programmer: Pernicious.
 This game is open-source and free to play and modify.
 All I ask is that you create a fork of the repository and give me credit for the original game idea.

-I can be contacted directly trhough my email at Donteaford@gmail.com
 ---
 **All stories, actions, references, and characters are fictional and are not meant to represent real people or events.